TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/FeAdminlib/Index.rst

    :Description:
          This evaluation does not result in any error code.
 Only it simply unsets the field if the value of the field is empty.
-Thus it'll not override any current value if the field value is not set.
+Thus it will not override any current value if the field value is not set.